|

 USAF SSG

-Anissa A. (Shuttleworth) Shero, 31, was originally from Grafton, WV.
+Anissa A. (Shuttleworth) Shero, 31,

 She was a loadmaster on MC-130H Combat Talon II with 15th Special Operations